lakshmi-intechcode/jng_instr_folder/6_api/extended_api/README.md

 ##### Part 3 - A Breif extension of RESTful Practices

-***It will not make complete sense until next phase when we start building web applications that others can access***
+***It may not make complete sense until next phase when we start building web applications that others can access***

 * We know that we can employ RESTful practices to API operations following CRUD and HTTP Verbs
 * Remember APIs are not only external.
 Your SQLite MVC applications can and show follow RESTful practices